JumpingMonkey/php-blog-platform-api/README.md

 A RESTful API for managing blog posts built with Laravel.
 This API provides endpoints for creating, reading, updating, and deleting blog posts, along with search functionality.

+This project is based on the [Blogging Platform API](https://roadmap.sh/projects/blogging-platform-api) project from roadmap.sh.

 ## Features

 - CRUD operations for blog posts